BitcoinDesign/Guide/guide/glossary/coin-selection.md

 #### Privacy

-Because each UTXO can be traced backward on a public ledger, we can unearth the digital footprints of Bitcoin payments.
+Because each UTXO can be traced backward on a public ledger, we can unearth the digital footprints of bitcoin payments.
 Privacy is often lost due to the exposure of unknown coins, addresses, balances, and economic activity to unrecognized trading partners.
 Privacy can be optimized by selecting transaction inputs from an anonymity set (CoinJoins or mixers) or a recognized label or cluster or reducing the size of change outputs.

 ## Automatic coin selection

-This strategy has arguably become the most popular form of coin selection used in Bitcoin wallets and applications.
+This strategy has arguably become the most popular form of coin selection used in bitcoin wallets and applications.
 The application selects the coins on behalf of users to fulfill a payment request.
 As mentioned above, “fractions (of bitcoins) are retrieved by an algorithm to fulfill the payment amount”.
 This algorithm varies from wallet to wallet, and is dependent upon the desired outcome of optimisation.

-Automatic selection strategies can provide a near frictionless user experience and are suitable for most introductory level Bitcoin wallets.
+Automatic selection strategies can provide a near frictionless user experience and are suitable for most introductory level bitcoin wallets.

 {% include picture.html
    image = "/assets/images/guide/payments/coin-selection/automatic-coin-selection.jpg"